kensanata/just-halberds/Altenstein.md

 > The crow says: “Touch anything and your skin shall rot while you live and worms shall eat your heart.
 Turn back while you still can.”

 > Brunman says: “I am looking for courageous people willing to fight the nobles.
 Help me steal the book about the giant Schattenschmied (the shadow smith) from the library in Felsenstein and I’ll owe you a boon.
-This giant the blight of Himmelau!
+This giant is the blight of Himmelau!

 ## Felsenstein